+Ł

 Preferential claims 8,150

 Trade creditors 155,450

 HMRC - PAYE & NIC 25,375

 Unsecured employee claims 72,165

-- you have unpaid legal fees of £3,500 and expect to incur a further £1,500 prior to ceasing to act; and - you sought approval to your fees being fixed by reference to time costs and this was agreed by the creditors at a creditors' meeting held shortly after your appointment.
-The fee estimate provided to support this request totalled £16,600.
-You have unbilled WIP of £20,000 and anticipate incurring a further £5,000 to close the case.
+- You have unpaid legal fees of £3,500 and expect to incur a further £1,500 prior to ceasing to act - You requested a time costs fee basis which was agreed by the creditors at a creditors meeting held shortly after your appointment.
+You have had fees approved by the Court of £56,193 and this has been drawn.
+You have unbilled WIP of £20,000 and anticipate incurring a further £15,000 (including the £8,000 estimate to deal with claims of less than £1,000 each) to close the case.

 - (a) You would like to recover your time costs in full.
 Explain how you would obtain the necessary fee approval.
-(3 marks) - (b) Assuming you are successful in obtaining approval to recover your time costs in full, prepare an Estimated Outcome Statement for the Company as at 31 October 2017 You should calculate the estimated dividend for each class of creditor. - (c) Set out the steps that will be required to close the case following the declaration of the dividend.
+(3 marks) - (b) Assuming you are successful in obtaining approval to recover your time costs in full, prepare an Estimated Outcome Statement for the Company as at 31 October 2017.
+You should calculate the estimated dividend for each class of creditor.
+(15 marks) - (c) Set out the steps that will be required to close the case following the declaration of the dividend.
 (7 marks)

-Note: state any reasonable assumptions and ignore VAT and corporation tax
+NOTE: state any reasonable assumptions and ignore VAT and corporation tax

-- 4. You are the sole Authorised Insolvency Practitioner in your firm and have identified there could be potential recoveries to creditors from the following claims in five of your cases; - Tiddleton Limited (in Creditors' Voluntary Liquidation) ("Tiddleton") traded as a village hairdressers and was sold an interest rate hedging product ("IRHP") by Bramber Bank PLC ("Bramber").
+- 4. You are the sole Authorised Insolvency Practitioner in your firm and have identified there could be potential recoveries to creditors from the following claims in 5 of your cases: - Tiddleton Limited (In Creditors' Voluntary Liquidation) ("Tiddleton") traded as a village hairdressers and was sold an interest rate hedging product ("IRHP") by Bramber Bank PLC ("Bramber").
 The Directors of Tiddleton believe the IRHP was mis-sold because it was not appropriate to their type of business, and consider that the unwarranted costs arising from the IRHP caused Tiddleton to be placed into Liquidation.
-Your firm is on Bramber's panel of approved Insolvency Practitioners for all forms of corporate insolvency work. - You have reviewed the books and records of Swiftome Limited (in Compulsory Liquidation) ("Swiftome") and think you would have grounds for a fraudulent trading case against the Directors.
-The Pension Protection Fund is the largest creditor of Swiftome. - Trayston Limited (in Creditors' Voluntary Liquidation) ("Trayston") traded as a travel agency.
+Your firm is on Bramber's panel of approved Insolvency Practitioners for all forms of corporate insolvency work. - You have reviewed the books and records of Swiftome Limited (In Liquidation) ("Swiftome") and think you would have grounds for a fraudulent trading case against the Directors.
+The Pension Protection Fund is the largest creditor of Swiftome. - Trayston Limited (In Creditors' Voluntary Liquidation) ("Trayston") traded as a travel agency.
 You have reviewed evidence that suggests a misfeasance claim against the sole Director.
-The Creditors' Committee (which represent 35% of the creditor body) opposes any action being taken against the Director due to personal relationships they have with him. - Hidor Limited ("Hidor") was placed in Compulsory Liquidation as the Company was operating a VAT fraud.
+The Creditors Committee (which represents 35% of the creditor body) opposes any action being taken against the Director due to personal relationships they have with the him. - Hidor Limited ("Hidor") was placed in Liquidation as the Company was operating a VAT fraud.
 You have established that Simon, the Director of Hidor, was acting on the directions of Thomas, his brother, who at the relevant time was an undischarged bankrupt.
-Simon's social media profile suggests that he lives a lavish lifestyle in Panama. - You believe you have a strong preference claim for £1,250,000 under s239 in relation to Samhote Limited (in Creditors' Voluntary Liquidation) ("Samhote").
-The party against which you would take proceedings has indicated they would be interested in settling the claim out of court for £750,000.
-You estimate that, if you take legal action, your litigation expenses will be in the region of £250,000.
-Samhote currently has £350,000 of floating charge assets, no fixed charge assets, £1,233,000 of unsecured creditors and the floating charge creditor has an estimated shortfall of £1,000,000.
+Simon's social media profile suggest that he lives a lavish lifestyle in Panama. - You believe you have a strong unfair preference claim for £250,000 under s243 of the Act in relation to Samhote Limited (In Creditors Voluntary Liquidation) ("Samhote").
+The party against which you would take proceedings has indicated they would be interested in settling the claim out of court for £75,000.
+You estimate that, if you take legal action, your litigation expenses will be in the region of £80,000.
+Samhote currently has £35,000 of floating charge assets, no fixed charge assets, £233,000 of unsecured creditors and the floating charge creditor has an estimated shortfall of £100,000.